 Adam Rizzo is a lawyer in the Complex Litigation & Dispute Resolution group.
-He focuses on internal investigations, contentious regulatory matters and commercial disputes.
+He focuses on commercial disputes, internal investigations and contentious regulatory matters.

 Recognised by Legal 500 as a recommended individual, Adam is described as “efficient and highly personable... excellent at running cases on a day-to-day basis”.